-The Board is responsible for setting the Company's strategic direction, for leading and controlling the Company and for monitoring activities of the executive management.
-The Board presents a balanced and understandable assessment of the Company's progress and prospects.
+The Board is responsible for setting the Company's strategic direction, for leading and controlling the Company and for monetoring activities of the executive management.
+The Soard presents a balanced and understandable assessment of the Company's progress and prospects.

-During the year under review, the Chairman, five executive directors and four non-executive directors served on the board of the Company.
-The non-executive directors have experience and knowledge of the industry, markets, financial and/or other business information to make valuable contributions to the Company's progress.
-The Group Chief Executive is a separate individual from the Chairman and he implements the management strategies and policies approved by the Board.
-The Board meets at least four times a year.
+During the year under review, the Chalchian, five executive directors and six non-executive directors served on the board of the Company.
+The non-executive directors have experience and knowledge of the industry, markets, financial another business information to make valuable contributions to the Company's progress.
+The Group Chief Executive is a separate individual from the Chalmant and he implements the management strategies and policies approved by the Board.
+The Sound meets at least four times is year.